 An ounce of prevention is worth a pound of cure.

 Every patient you encounter is juggling multiple priorities and challenges, including the illness or injury that has brought them to you.
-It’s also important to recognize that other factors can play a significant role in the patient’s life and the attitude they bring with them to physiotherapy.
+These factors can play a significant role in the patient’s life and the attitude they bring with them to physiotherapy.
 The same can be said for all of us.
 In tough times when people feel financial pressures or general uncertainty, these concerns can factor into the patient care encounter and the ability to build an effective therapeutic relationship.

 How can you recognize the difference between the patient you don’t quite hit it off with and the therapeutic relationship that is about to go sideways?
 How do you prevent things from ending poorly?
 First and foremost, pay attention to what the patient is telling you.
-Although there may be good explanations for past experiences and attitudes, there are some indicators that you may want to pay attention to.
+Although there are often good explanations for past experiences and attitudes, these are some indicators that you may want to pay attention to.

 - The patient has a history of multiple past providers, both physiotherapists and other professionals, that they have “fired,” or who ended the therapeutic relationship leaving the patient without a care provider.